7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 4/exercise 3.md

 22> F = fun() -> [X*X || X <- lists:seq(1, 1000000), X rem 2 =:= 0] end.

 %Apparently, in order to pass a named function as an argument to another function
-%you have to use the following syntax:
-23> lib_misc:for2(fun lib_misc:time_func/1, F, 10).
+%you have to use the following syntax: fun module:func_name/arity 23> lib_misc:for2(fun lib_misc:time_func/1, F, 10).
 looping...
 [0,2,167616]